zero-stroke/SecuritiesCorrelations/README.md

 Add anomaly detection.

+If fred is selected, there's another switch to select if you want fred data from the fred-md csv or from the fred api.
+If fred api is selected, can choose if you want the data to be as-reported or not.

+Fred-api switch will change dropdown values to values supports by api, which is mostly identical except for HWIRATIO, CONSPI, and COMPAPFFx.

+Radio buttons - Securities - FRED MD - FRED API & As Reported

+As reported data correlations will give a better insight into what was truly following the movement.
+Fred api data will allow for as-reported data as well as more granular data retrieval for series such as VIXCLSx.

+Navigable Fred-md release archive calendar

 ## Contributing:
 Feel free to fork the repository and submit pull requests for any enhancements or bug fixes.
-We appreciate your contribution!
+I appreciate your contribution!

 ## License:
 This project is open source and available under the GNU General Public License.